ElektroStudios/Investment-Profit-Loss-Calculator/README.md

 This program is a simple Profit / Loss calculator for asset investments.

-It can help users to calculate the possible gain or losses when operating in a broker or investment platform, so it can also help to define a strategy.
+It can help users to calculate the potential gains or the risk of losses when operating in a broker or investment platform, so it can help to define a strategy.

 ### Screenshots: